ayrtonm/psx-sdk-rs/patches/README.md

     ```

-4. Patch the rust compiler.
-Applying this patch to a different commit may require manual intervention:

-    ```
-    git apply /path/to/patches/rustc_psx.patch
-    ```

-5. Build the rust compiler:
+4. Build the rust compiler:

     ```
     # For the initial build